- Brain and Spine Care

 Types of Brain Tumors We Treat

-Brain tumors can be primary (starting in the brain) or secondary (traveling from another part of the body to the brain).
-Brain tumors are either benign (noncancerous and slow growing) or malignant (cancerous and fast growing).
+Brain tumors can be primary (starting in the brain) or secondary (traveling from another body part to the brain).
+Brain tumors are either benign (noncancerous and slow-growing) or malignant (cancerous and fast-growing).
 Benign tumors can turn malignant, but it’s rare.

 At Kettering Health, we treat a full range of brain tumors, including the following: